DevadattaP/AquaSense/CONTRIBUTING.md

     ![Clone repository](images/image-2.png)

-# Create issue
+# To create issue
-1. Inside VS Code, go to GitHub tab and open ISSUES dropdown.
-Then click on + sign.
+1. Inside VS Code, go to GitHub tab and open `ISSUES` dropdown.
+Then click on `+` sign.

     ![Create issue](images/image-3.png)

-2. Add title, description, assignees, milestone, labels and then click on the ✓ symbol to raise the issue.
+2. Add title, description, assignees, milestone, labels and then click on the `✓` symbol to raise the issue.

     ![Raise issue](images/image-4.png)

-# Address the issue
+# To address the issue
 1. In VS Code, go to GitHub tab and open ISSUES dropdown.
 You will see the currently open issues.
 > [!TIP]
 > Refresh🗘 if you don't see any issues

-1. Click on the → arrow next to the issue you want to address to.
+1. Click on the `→` arrow next to the issue you want to address to.

     ![Address issue](images/image-5.png)